GFDRR/rdl-website/index.md

   background_image: "/uploads/2018/06/21/hero-2-bg.png"
 - template: title
   block: title
-  main-headline: Making risk data easier to work with
+  title: Making risk data easier to work with
-  main-headline-description: <p>Disaster risk assessments are more important and more
+  title-description: <p>Disaster risk assessments are more important and more
     effective than ever, but common issues with risk data are beginning to limit their application.
 The RDL was launched to address those issues by developing tools and resources designed specifically for the needs of disaster risk experts and